Contaminated land

 - transport emissions

-- events such as the Blitz bombing of the Second World War
+- events such as the Blitz bombing during the Second World War

 Contaminated land – planning and building